Class PGS_Meshing

 - The conforming mesh shape to extract inner edges from.- Returns:

-- A shape representing the dissolved linework of inner mesh edges.
+- A shape representing the linework of inner mesh edges.

 - Since: